 Basically you want to think in your head “LEGS THEN ARMS, LEGS THEN ARMS” What this means is you should be driving with your legs FIRST and then pulling with your arms SECOND.
 Pull the rowing handle into your chest/abs and once your legs are extended, you let your arms release and bend your legs after your arms are straight.
 See what I mean here?
 Legs then arms, legs then arms.
 Make it a little jingle!

-Place your feet in the stirrups and slide all the way forward to the flywheel, with your knees bent and pressed against your chest.
+1. The Catch Place your feet in the stirrups and slide all the way forward to the flywheel, with your knees bent and pressed against your chest.
 Grasp the handle with an overhand grip.
 Lean forward slightly from the hips, but keep your chin up, shoulders back, and spine straight.
 Tip: Throughout the movement, be sure your feet remain flat and that you don’t tuck your chin or hunch your shoulders.

-The trick to starting your drive back is moving your hands and butt at the same time.
+2. The Drive The trick to starting your drive back is moving your hands and butt at the same time.
 A rower’s power comes from the lower body—as you drive back with your legs, think about pushing your feet through the footboard, like you’re using the seated leg press.
 As you slide back, don’t start to pull yet—your arms will naturally straighten.

-Once your legs are extended, knees straight, maintain a straight spine and lean back slightly from the hips, bracing your core.
+3. The Finish Once your legs are extended, knees straight, maintain a straight spine and lean back slightly from the hips, bracing your core.
 Now pull.
 Bring the handle to your chest, driving your elbows over the plane of your hips and behind you.
 On the pull, think about leading with your elbows.
 The trick to getting back to start position is bracing your abs, driving your hips forward, and pulling your knees into your chest.

 WHY I LOVE THE ROWING MACHINE